adamjvr/RepRap-XY/README.md

-This is the first release of a RepRap-XY 3D printer.
+This is a modified release of the RepRap-XY 3D printer.
 It is based on the excellent design of Zelogik.
-See his github archive at:  https://github.com/zelogik/AluXY
+See his github archive at:  https://github.com/zelogik/AluXY and Jand archive at:https://github.com/jand1122/RepRap-XY

-His design and my variant are discussed in the RepRap forum at:: http://forums.reprap.org/read.php?4,297740
+Their designs/variants are discussed in the RepRap forum at:: http://forums.reprap.org/read.php?4,297740

 When I saw this printer I thought, this is the printer I want.
 It has all the features I want in a printer: